5 Exercises for People Over 50

 The Physical Activity Guidelines for Americans recommends at least 150 to 300 minutes of moderate aerobic activity—like brisk walking or fast dancing—each week.
 Adults also need muscle-strengthening activity—like lifting weights or doing push-ups—at least 2 days each week.
 We have options to help you add activity into your routine, and in a way that works for you.

 No matter where you are, you can almost always take a few, or a lot, of steps.
 You can do it alone or with a friend, inside, outside, with music, to a video, in a park, or in your yard.
 There are even mobile apps that can help.
 Learn about the benefits of walking and find tips for getting started in the MOVE!
-Pump Up Your Physical Activity workbook.
+Veteran Workbook.

-Core: Your core muscles, or abdominals, are the muscles around your stomach.
+Your core muscles, or abdominals, are the muscles around your stomach.
 Strong abdominals play an important role in good posture, respiratory function, and low back health.
-Try this 20-minute seated core-strengthening routine led by a VA exercise physiologist.
+You can get started at home with this 20-minute seated core-strengthening routine led by a VA exercise physiologist.

-Sports: Pick your favorite one to do alone or with your partner.
-Tennis, pickleball, golf, cycling, running ... you name it.
-Anything that uses your full body and gets your heart pumping can be beneficial.
+Pick your favorite one to do alone or with your partner.
+Tennis, pickleball, golf, cycling, running—anything that uses your full body and gets your heart pumping.

 Stay on track to a more healthy lifestyle using My HealtheVet's Track Health Journal.
 You can set goals and track your progress.
 It also becomes part of your Personal Health Record and is available to view online or download.